ministryofjustice/offender-risk-profiler/README.md

 - Install jdk 16
 - Enable Gradle using jdk 16
 - set jdk in project structure
-- enable the lombok plugin and restart if necessary
 - Enable Annotation Processors at "Settings > Build > Compiler > Annotation Processors"

 #### Health